Sandesh282/Vespel/README.md

 # Vespel

 This is a visually-rich music player UI built using SwiftUI, focusing on user experience, smooth scrolling, and aesthetic design.
-It features vibrant colors, smooth animations, synchronized lyric capability, and adaptive layouts — designed as a concept demo for premium music applications.
+It features vibrant colors, smooth animations, synchronized lyric capability, and adaptive layouts, designed as a concept demo for premium music applications.

 ## 📸 Screenshots
 <table>